 Wayne Thiebaud Delights

-But pork isn’t the food of choice I wanted to talk to you about.
+But subs aren’t the food of choice I wanted to talk to you about.
 Cupcakes are.
 Oh yeah, and group projects.

 The Art Lesson

-I line up the students in rows at the end of each table and spread out a long piece of butcher paper in front of them.
-I give them a quick tutorial on how to draw a cupcake.
-We use a tracer for the plate so they can judge the size of their cupcake against it.
+I line up the students on one side of the table and spread out a long piece of butcher paper in front of them.
+Then they trace the plate using a template.
+This is so they can judge the size of their cupcake against it.
+Then, we get down to the business of learning how to draw a cupcake.

-Once they have their basic cupcake drawn out, I have them line up at the sink to get paint.
-They come up and tell me what rainbow color they want, I pour in some white paint on top, and they tell me what color it makes: “orange and white make light orange.”
-Then they begin painting the icing.
-They switch colors and paint the plate.
-And then switch again for the middle section.
-And that’s usually the better of two classes worth of work.
+Once they have their basic cupcake drawn out, they line up at the sink for paint.
+They tell me what rainbow color they want, I pour in some white paint on top, and they tell me what color it makes.

 The last part of the project involves the students creating a table for their gynormous cupcakes to sit on as well as a background, all of which they do together in total bliss.
 Hopefully.
 Well, sometimes.
 In a dream world with unicorns and faeries.